 We’re always interested in hearing from postdoctoral candidates interested in studying the mechanistic basis of circadian rhythmicity.
-We’re looking for candidates with a strong background in protein biochemistry and solution NMR spectroscopy or x-ray crystallography, or deep knowledge of the biology of circadian rhythms.
-Please send a brief statement of your research interests and a CV with a list of three references to Carrie.
+We’re looking for candidates with a strong background in protein biochemistry and solution NMR spectroscopy, x-ray crystallography, cryo-electron microscopy or deep knowledge of the biology of circadian rhythms.
+Please send a brief statement of your research interests, career goals and a CV with a list of three references to Carrie.

 Please apply to the Graduate Training Program in Biomedical Science and Engineering or the Department of Chemistry and Biochemistry.
-Deadlines are typically in early December.
+Deadlines are typically in late Novermber to early December.

-Sorry, we aren't planning on taking any more undergraduate research assistants for the 2017-2018 academic year.
-We recruit new undergraduate research assistants in late winter quarter.
-If you're interested in joining the lab, please write Carrie in the fall or early winter quarter with a brief statement of your research and interests.
+Sorry, we aren't planning on taking any more undergraduate research assistants for the current academic year.
+We typically recruit new undergraduate research assistants in spring quarter for full-time work over the summer (and continuing on the next academic year).
+If you're interested in joining the lab, please email Carrie towards the end of winter quarter with a brief statement of your interest in the lab.